personium/legacy-api-references/api/en/289_Cell_ACL.md

 #### Structure of XML

-The body is XML and follows the following schema.<br>
+The body is XML and follows the following schema.
 For details on the privilege settings within the privilege tag, please refer to the acl\_model ([Access Control Model](../../user_guide/002_Access_Control.html)).

 |Node name|Namespace|Node type|Overview|Notes|